wasmtime/runtime/gc/enabled/

 764 ///

-765 /// Panics if this reference is associated with a different store.
+765 /// Panics if either this reference or the given `value` is associated with

 769 }